Three-body resonances in the $\varphi^4$ theory: Description of the Model

 We check that our results are stable by comparing the extracted energy levels to the case where we also include the operators $\phi_1\phi_0^\dagger\phi_0$ and $\phi_0^3\phi_0^\dagger\phi_0$ in the correlator matrix.

-All our ensembles have time extent $T=64$, which allows us to safely neglect all the uncertainties due to finite $T$.
-To reduce the statistical error of the correlators, we use translational invariance and average over all possible combinations with the same source-sink separation.
+All our ensembles have time extent $T=64$, and we have checked that this allows us to neglect all the uncertainties due to finite $T$ safely.
+To reduce the statistical error of the correlators, we use translational invariance and average over all possible combinations with the same source-sink separation e.g.